vansh-0005/My-OSS-Project/README.md

 The Open Source Audit: Git
 Course: Open Source Software (NGMC)

-Name: Sankalp Tripathi
+Name: Vansh Sharma
-Reg No: 24BCY10005
+Reg No: 24BCE10319

 Project Overview
 This repository contains my Capstone Project for the OSS course.
 It focuses on a structured audit of Git, exploring its origins, licensing, and its role in the modern FOSS ecosystem.